Operators#

 COPY ./pyproject.toml ./poetry.lock ./README.md /app/

-RUN poetry install --no-root --without test
+RUN poetry install --no-root --without dev

 COPY ./distiller_streaming/ /app/distiller_streaming/

-RUN poetry install --without test
+RUN poetry install --only-root

 ghcr.io/nersc/interactem/center-of-mass-partial#